fteem/ghit/README.md

 ## Worth sayin'
 * Still has some rough edges.
 Needs tests, refactoring and various improvements.
+* Since repo statistics data is cached, there's a possibilty that sometimes the commands might not return a result.
+If that happens, re-run the command in 10 seconds.
+That's plenty of time for Github to compute and cache the new statistics.
+Future releases will handle this more gracefully.

 ## Git semantic commits
 If you'd like to improve your commit messages composition, take a look at [git-semantic-commits](https://github.com/fteem/git-semantic-commits).
 This can work nicely with the functionality that this gem provides.